Ruhsaku/SAP-Project/projectSAP/README.md

 It's a perfume store on which you add the desired items to a cart and check out the order.

-There is also an employee dashboard on which you manipulate the items via RESTful API methods.
+There is also an employee dashboard on which you manipulate the items via RPC API methods.

 To use the website you need to set up the database on your desired relational database management system and make a Stripe account from which you need  the public and secret key to test the checkout functionality.